sjdv1982/seamless/seamless-towards-02.md

   Namespace is required, but mount identifier (file name, URL, ...) is optional (checksum might suffice) Mounts maybe read and/or write, but read may also be lazy: workers have to actively demand the value from the mount (this will not be kept in memory afterwards, caching has to be done by the mounter)
+  UPDATE: maybe generic checksum value server will be enough?
+- Reactors and subcontexts can be marked as "ephemeral", in which case they won't be executed on a remote service.
+  In fact, they will be stripped from the context graph.
+Examples: editors, loggers, visualizers.
 - Secret cells: consist of just a checksum, and optionally some mounts.
 These mounts are lazy.
+  UPDATE: maybe generic checksum value server will be enough?
-Seamless servers: Serve a (high-level!) context, transformer, reactor, or (high-level!) macro.
+Seamless servers: Serve a (high-level!) context, transformer or reactor Low-level implementation: send the high-level graph over the wire, together with cell updates.
-Low-level implementation: serve a context, transformer or reactor.
-Macro is served as context.
 Common characteristic of services is that they synchronize cells.
 When Seamless talks to a Seamless server, it offers a cell.
-First, it provides the checksum and the mounts.
+First, it provides the checksum.
 The server will then respond with one of the following responses ("transfer negotiation"):
  0. Server context is dead; client must re-initialize the server context and and re-send all cells.
     However, the context ID always stays the same.
  1. Cell checksum is already known and cached, no need to transfer
  2. Mounter is known; no need to transfer; server will retrieve cell value from mounter by itself
+    UPDATE: seems like YAGNI
  3. Please transfer cell value
  4. The transfer of this cell or cell value is forbidden
  5. Reverse update request: the server asks the client to update one or more cells.
     This is most common in case of an interactive fix of the code (so the code cell has now a different checksum)
- 6. Redirect (to another website)
+ 6. Redirect (to another website).
+Maybe make this rare?
  7. Challenge.
 This server refuses secret cells.
 You must prove that you have the actual cell value.
-    This is because Seamless does not do blackboxing: services are meant to perform reproducible computations that in principle could be performed locally as well.
  Server configuration involves primarily these responses.
  Other configuration is what kind of evaluation/resource-claiming meta-parameters to accept, and what kind of logging is returned.

  Type of servers:
  0. Dynamic HTML using websockets.
 Completely unrelated.
  A. Two-way synchronization (collaborative protocol).
-Uses websocket/crossbar server, pub/sub B-D. One-way synchronization.
+Uses websocket/crossbar server, pub/sub
+    NOTE: text cells should support a git backend to resolve simultaneous edits on different sections of the text.
+ B-D. One-way synchronization.
 Client manipulates cells, assuming that no other client does.
  B. Remote context server.
 Service is remote context server.
 It starts empty context (in Docker image)
     Returns a context ID / URL.
 The URL might be somewhere else.